jbjoeburns/AWS_CC/Linux/Linux_Commands.md

     sudo systemctl enable nginx
 ```

+Setting variables can be done using `variable_name=` then whatever command you want, surrounded by backticks.

 ### Running in background

 Use `&` after a command to have it run in the background rather than the foreground.